terrylinooo/cache-master/README.txt

 - A debug message will be attached to the end of the page source code. `<!-- This page is cached by Cache Master plugin. //-->`.
 This is for debugging purpose only, to let us know that the page is caching.
 - Even logged-in users will see cache if you manually enable Expert Mode.

+== Known Issues:

+Cache Master have conflicts with the following plugins.
+Do use Cache Master or just get rid of them.

+- Clearfy – WordPress optimization plugin and disable ultimate tweaker

+If you find your website doesn't work with Cache Master, please report an issue on GitHub and list all plugins installed on your website.
+I'll find out the problem and fix it.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/cache-master` directory, or install the plugin through the WordPress plugins screen directly.